ibm-cloud-docs/containers/cs_locations.md

 When you log in to {{site.data.keyword.cloud_notm}}, you can access the {{site.data.keyword.containershort_notm}}.
 To help you get started, check out the following resources for using the {{site.data.keyword.containerlong_notm}} CLI and API.
 {: shortdesc}

 **{{site.data.keyword.containerlong_notm}} CLI**:
 * [Set up your CLI to use the `ibmcloud ks` plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install).
 * [Configure your CLI to connect to a particular cluster and run `kubectl` commands](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure).
 By default, you are logged in to the global {{site.data.keyword.containerlong_notm}} endpoint, `https://containers.cloud.ibm.com`.

 When you use the new global functionality in the {{site.data.keyword.containerlong_notm}} CLI, consider the following changes from the legacy region-based functionality.

 * Listing resources:
   * When you list resources, such as with the `ibmcloud ks cluster ls`, `ibmcloud ks subnets`, or `ibmcloud ks zone ls` commands, resources in all locations are returned.
-To filter resources by a specific location, certain commands include a `--location` (or `-l`) flag.
-For example, if you filter clusters for the `dal` metro, multizone clusters in that metro and single-zone clusters in data centers (zones) within that metro are returned.
-If you filter clusters for the `dal10` data center (zone), multizone clusters that have a worker node in that zone and single-zone clusters in that zone are returned.
+To filter resources by a specific location, certain commands include a `--location` flag.
+For example, if you filter clusters for the `wdc` metro, multizone clusters in that metro and single-zone clusters in data centers (zones) within that metro are returned.
+If you filter clusters for the `wdc06` data center (zone), multizone clusters that have a worker node in that zone and single-zone clusters in that zone are returned.
     Example to filter by location:
     ```
-    ibmcloud ks cluster ls -l dal -l seo
+    ibmcloud ks cluster ls --location dal --location seo
     ```
     {: pre}
   * Other commands do not return resources in all locations.
 To run `credential set/unset/get`, `api-key reset`, and `vlan spanning get` commands, you must specify a region in the `--region`.